 LOGOS

-A physical and digital emotional performance system designed to help emotionally resistant young men build self awareness through tactile interaction, structured reflection, and AI guided behavior change.
+A physical and digital self awareness system designed to help young men who are skeptical of traditional wellness tools build emotional awareness through tactile interaction, structured reflection, and AI guided behavior support.

-A physical and digital emotional performance system designed to help emotionally resistant young men build self awareness through tactile interaction, structured reflection, and AI guided behavior change.
+A physical and digital self awareness system designed to help young men who are skeptical of traditional wellness tools build emotional awareness through tactile interaction, structured reflection, and AI guided behavior support.

 Project Context